Evening Dining

 The Twine Loft will require a minimum of 6 guests to operate on a given evening.
 Exceptions may be made for guests staying in Artisan Inn properties.

 Once a request is confirmed, a credit card number will be required to hold the reservation.
-There is a $25 cancellation fee per guest for a reservation cancelled within 22 hours of the reserved dining time and the full meal price is charged when a cancellation is made within 2 hours of the dinner.
+There is a $25 cancellation fee per guest for a reservation cancelled within 24 hours of the reserved dining time and the full meal price is charged when a cancellation is made within 4 hours of the dinner.
+For groups of 5 or larger the full price is charged if cancelled within 24 hours.
+We will do our best to refill seats for last minute cancellations so we do not need to charge the fee.
+Card numbers are stored in our payment system called Stripe.
+Once entered only the last 4 digits of the card can be viewed.
+If a charge is ever applied it will show as being from Artisan Inn Twine Loft.

 sample reservation waiver

-A seat at the Twine Loft will range between $60 and $65 plus tax per person.
-This means that even if 2 guests request to split a meal, or someone wants to opt-out of a course the price for each seat will remain at full price.
+A seat at the Twine Loft is approximately $75 plus tax per person.
+This means that if 2 guests request to split a meal, or someone wants to opt-out of a course or request smaller portions, the price for each seat will remain at full price.

 Seating: